bonitasoft/bonita-doc/md/guest-user.md

 ## Starting a process as guest user

 You may require your public living application to provide a link to start a process.
-In order for the process instantiation form to be displayed to a guest in an application, what you need to do is :
+In order for the process instantiation form to be displayed to a guest in an application, what you need to do is:
 - add the guest user account in the actor mapping of the actor which is defined as [initiator of the process](actors#toc1)
 - make sure the REST API authorization mechanism allows the guest user to start the process.